vfarcic/devops26/manuscript/07-dev.md

 Given that we are using Makefile to specify our targets (at least when working with Go), that's the place where we'll add unit tests.
 My assumption is that you want to run unit tests every time you change your code, and that you'll leave slower types of tests (e.g., functional and integration tests) to Jenkins.
 If that's not the case, you should have no problem extending our examples to run broader set of validations.

 W> Remember what we said before about `Makefile`.
-It expects tabs for indentation.
+It expects tabs as indentation.
 Please make sure that the command that follows is indeed using tabs and not spaces, if you're typing the commands instead of copying and pasting from the Gist.

 ```bash
 echo 'unittest: